SkylineCommunications/dataminer-docs/release-notes/DxMs/DataAPI_change_log.md

 # Data API change log

 > [!IMPORTANT]
-> At present, Data API is in soft launch and as such this feature is only available in preview if the [DataAPI](xref:Overview_of_Soft_Launch_Options#dataapi) soft-launch option is enabled.
+> At present, Data API is in soft launch and as such this feature is only available in preview.
-> For more information, see [Soft-launch options](xref:SoftLaunchOptions).
+> For more information, see [Getting started with the Data Sources module](xref:Data_Sources_Setup).

 #### 05 March 2024 - New Feature - DataAPI 1.1.1 - Add Configuration endpoint [ID_39016]